Sponsor Recognition

 Dr. Travis Warziniack is a research economist with the USFS Rocky Mountain Research Station.
 His work focuses on valuation of ecosystem services, with an emphasis on watershed health, climate impacts to water resources, and nature’s role in regional economies.
 He leads the development of natural capital accounts for forests in the U.S. and serves as the water specialist for the Resource Planning Act (RPA) Assessment, which looks at the status and trends of the nation’s renewable natural resources.
 Prior to working at the Rocky Mountain Research Station he was a professor of environmental economics at the University of Heidelberg, Germany and worked as a consultant in economic development.
 He received his PhD from the University of Wyoming in 2008.

-Chair, UF/IFAS Soil Water, and Ecosystem Sciences, Gainesville, FL
+Professor, UF/IFAS Soil Water, and Ecosystem Sciences, Gainesville, FL

-Dr. Matt Whiles is Professor and Chair of the Soil, Water and Ecosystem Sciences Department at the University of Florida.
+Dr. Matt Whiles is Professor of the Soil, Water and Ecosystem Sciences Department at the University of Florida.
 Leading a department of forty-eight faculty members, including sixteen at Research and Extension Centers located throughout the state.
 Before moving to UF, Whiles was a Professor at Southern Illinois University (SIU), where he directed the Center for Ecology and the Cooperative Wildlife Research Laboratory.
 Matt holds a Ph.D. in Ecology, a masters in Entomology and a Bachelor of Science in Biology.
 Matt’s research focuses on quantifying the roles of animals in freshwater ecosystem function.
 He has led numerous large, collaborative projects, including the Tropical Amphibian Declines in Streams (TADS) project examining the ecological consequences of amphibian declines.
 He has worked closely with agencies and NGOs on stream and wetland management and restoration and served on numerous panels guiding management of freshwater habitats.

 Ecologist, U.S. Environmental Protection Agency, ORD, Gulf Breeze, FL